MrR0807/Notes/Elastic-Search-Notes/Elastic-Search-In-Action-Notes/notes.md

 }
 ```

 The subject field now has three types associated with it: text, keyword, and completion.
-If you want to access these, you have to use the format subject.kw for the keyword type field or subject.comp for the completion type.
+If you want to access these, you have to use the format `subject.kw` for the keyword type field or `subject.comp` for the completion type.

+# Chapter 5.
+Working with documents

+Elasticsearch classifies the APIs into two categories: single document APIs and multi-document APIs.